Case Study: Monadnock Paper Mills Corporate Social Responsibility Report

 Offset printed on multiple paper stocks.

-Create a book that delivers a story-like experience through the report.
+Create a book that delivers a story-like experience throughout the corporate sustainability report design.

 Like the idea of using trail signs somehow.

 Use imagery or illustrations of the Monadnock Region of New Hampshire, where the mill is located.